vercel/vercel/readme.md

 ## Installation

-To install the latest version:
+To get the latest version, run this command:

 ```
-npm install -g now@beta
+npm install -g now
 ```

 Note: while the API has been in production for over a year, the different